What is a Bullet Journal?

 Subscribe to get access to 40+ pages of printables, brush lettering worksheets, video tutorials, and more!

 Remember, when it comes to how to start a bullet journal, there is no right or wrong ways.
 It’s completely up to you how you style your little sidekick.
-You can click here to see all the supplies I’m currently using.
+Again, you can head here to see all the supplies I’m currently using.

 Here’s my little sidekick, Summer, helping me demonstrate the icon library.